Andrew Vaughn Player Props: White Sox vs. Rays

 Andrew Vaughn At The Plate

-- Vaughn is hitting .236 with nine doubles, a home run and 11 walks.
+- Vaughn has nine doubles, a home run and 11 walks while hitting .234.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.